usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Spiritual Sound_, by Agriculture
+- _Aesthethica_, by Liturgy
 - _A Danger to Ourselves_, by Lucrecia Dalt
-- _Aesthethica_, by Liturgy
 - _General Patterns_, by Mammo
 - _11-1988_, by Kareem
 - _93696_, by Liturgy